Handling Java exceptions can be tricky.

 Buried exceptions makes troubleshooting Java applications extremely hard.

-Use a global Exception handler
+Use a top-level exception handler

 Don’t close resources manually